-Montenegro: TERNA power cable connection project with Balkans important for load regulation in Italy11.
-March 2016. / SEE Energy News
+Montenegro: TERNA power cable connection project with Balkans important for load regulation in Italy, SEE Energy News

 TERNA strategic development plan 2016-2019 includes the submarine power cable connection Italy-Montenegro.
 The project will resolve the problem of the electricity deficit in Italy’s regions and alleviate the load on the network between the central and southern Italy.
 TERNA is a minority shareholder in Montenegro TSO Co CGES.

 Terna company, which has been implementing a project of connecting Montenegro with Italy together with Elektroprenos (the Montenegrin Power Transmission System – CGES), has recently adopted the 2016–2019 Strategic Plan.